QizarBilal/QizarBilal/README.md

 ### 🟨 IBM SkillsBuild
 **AIML Intern**

-Developed an end-to-end ML system including preprocessing, modeling, and Streamlit deployment.
+Developed a complete ML pipeline and deployed a Streamlit application.

 </td>